 You can thank changes to your “sleep architecture” for that, which include spending more time in the lighter sleep phases than the deeper ones, taking longer to fall asleep and an increase in sleep fragmentation — meaning you wake up a lot during the night.

-According to new results from the National Poll on Healthy Aging, sleep doesn’t come easily for nearly half of older Americans, and more than a third have resorted to some sort of medication to help them doze off at night.
+Unfortunately, sleep doesn’t come easily for nearly half of older Americans, and more than a third have resorted to some form of medication to help them fall asleep at night.

 Yet, those who turn to medications may not realize that prescription and even over-the-counter sleep aids carry health risks, especially for older adults.
-In fact, the national guidelines strongly warn against prescription sleep medicine use by people over age 65.
-It’s harder for a mature body to process these drugs, and in some cases they can be a prescription for amnesia.
+The national guidelines strongly warn against prescription sleep medicine use by people over age 65.
+It’s harder for a mature body to process these drugs, causing them to stay in their systems for longer periods.

 And, even scarier?

 Among those who report sleep troubles three or more nights a week, 23 percent use prescription sleep aids.
-Most who use such drugs to help them sleep had been taking them for years despite warnings by manufacturers and the U.S. Food and Drug Administration who say that these drugs are only for short-term use.
+Most who use such drugs to help them sleep have been taking them for years despite warnings by manufacturers and the U.S. Food and Drug Administration, which say that these drugs are only for short-term use.

-Obviously, avoiding these medications and their dangerous side effects are in your best interests.
+Obviously, avoiding these medications and their dangerous side effects is in your best interests.

 1. Magnesium

 A calming nutrient, magnesium promotes better, deeper sleep and muscle relaxation.
+One study suggests it may also afford protection against dementia.
 You can find magnesium in foods like pumpkin seeds, spinach and kefir or take a magnesium supplement.
-The optimal dose is 200 – 400 mg at bedtime — or try this novel way to get your magnesium.
+The optimal dose is 200 – 400 mg at bedtime.

 2. Passion Flower

-Passion flower can help reduce your anxiety so that you can fall asleep and stay asleep.
-In fact, one study showed that the supplement is as effective as the commonly prescribed anti-anxiety drug known as benzodiazepine oxazepam.
+Passionflower can help reduce anxiety, allowing you to fall asleep and stay asleep.
+One study showed that the supplement is as effective as the commonly prescribed anti-anxiety drug known as benzodiazepine oxazepam.

-The typical dose of passion flower is about 1 to 2 grams, finely chopped.
-You can make a tea by steeping a teaspoon of dried herb in a cup of boiling water for a few minutes and drink at bedtime.
+The typical dose of passionflower is about 1 to 2 grams, finely chopped.
+You can make a tea by steeping a teaspoon of dried herbs in a cup of boiling water for a few minutes, and drink it at bedtime.

 3. Valerian Root

-Valerian works by increasing the amount of gamma aminobutryic acid (GABA) to block signals to your brain that cause anxiety.
+Valerian works by increasing the amount of gamma-aminobutyric acid (GABA) to block signals to your brain that cause anxiety.

 Take 300 to 600 milligrams of valerian root 30 minutes to two hours before bedtime.
 For valerian tea, soak 2 to 3 grams of dried herbal valerian root in 1 cup of hot water for 10 to 15 minutes.